Last year, we went to North Korea for 10 days.

 And yes, I got out alive.
 (And I was, at no point during the trip, actually fearful that I might not.)

-(If you’d like to find out more about how to visit North Korea – and find out why it’s not as scary as you think – check out our meaty article here.)
+(If you’d like to find out more about how to visit North Korea – and find out why it’s not as scary as you think – get all the details in our article here.)

 Anyway, as you can probably imagine, actually visiting North Korea was, well, a pretty confusing experience.
-Confusing enough that it’s still difficult to put into words, in some aspects.
+Confusing enough that it’s still difficult to put into words, in many ways.

 So alternatively, I’m here to attempt to tell our story of visiting North Korea in pictures, beginning with our departure from Beijing to the train ride out.